 Also, if the customer agrees to complete a survey, make sure to send it promptly, while their customer service experience is still fresh in their mind.

 Active listening — which involves listening attentively to the speaker, analyzing what’s being said, determining intent, and responding thoughtfully, including with follow-up questions — is a must for your customer service personnel.
 When agents apply active listening techniques, they can build a rapport with customers, infuse empathy into the conversation, and most of all, keeps the focus squarely on the customer so they feel heard, understood, and valued.
 Agents can also deliver more efficient service.

-Developing this vital skill will likely require some training or coaching, including reviewing call recordings and transcripts to identify where agents are excelling at active listening, and where they can improve.
+Developing this vital skill will likely require some training or coaching, including reviewing call recordings and transcriptions to identify where agents are excelling at active listening, and where they can improve.
 (Here again, technology can help empower customer service teams to deliver their best performance.)

 A customer typically calls customer service because they have a problem or are frustrated with a product or service.
 They are unhappy.
 And it’s important for your customer service team to acknowledge those feelings and express their understanding, even if they can’t fix the issue right then and there.

 Active listening helps here (see Tip #4), as does empathy itself.
 Encourage agents to see things from the customer’s perspective — even if that person is initially irate or rude.
 Using positive language can help dial down a customer’s temperature and put the agent in control of the conversation.

 Here’s an example: Instead of telling an angry customer to “Please calm down,” the agent could respond with, “I’m sorry you’re going through this.
 I am glad I have an opportunity to help you solve this issue.”

 If your business makes a mistake, own it.
 For example, if a customer reports they received the wrong product, the customer service agency should be quick to apologize on behalf of the company and explain how the business will work with the customer to make it right.